anycable/anycable/docs/binary_formats.md

 ### Usage

-In order to initiate Msgpack-encoded connection, a client MUST use `"actioncable-v1-msgpack"` subprotocol during the connection (instead of the `"actioncable-v1-json"`).
+In order to initiate Msgpack-encoded connection, a client MUST use `"actioncable-v1-msgpack"` or `"actioncable-v1-ext-msgpack"` subprotocol during the connection.

 A client MUST encode outgoing and incoming messages using Msgpack.